SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

 ### Preview your new Application

-1. Open your project folder in BAS from Menu Bar with **File --> Open Folder**.
+1. Open your project folder in BAS from the Menu Bar with **File --> Open Folder**.

 2. Right-click you app **ui5northwindorders** and select **Preview Application**.

    ![](images/6_2_orders_3_preview_app.png)

-3. Choose **start-noflp** as option (you may also try out other options).
+3. Choose **start-noflp** as an option (you may also try out other options).

    ![](images/6_2_orders_4_preview_app.png)

 4. Disable your pop-up blocker if necessary.

 5. Enjoy your app on localhost.
 Not very human-readable so far.
-   The List-view and the Detail-view could be improved.
-You will do this later in the tuorial.
+   The List view and the Detail view could be improved.
+You will do this later in the tutorial.

    ![](images/6_2_orders_5_local_app.png)